 Proof outside the illustrated book edition of state IX on paper, and before the illustrated book edition of state X on fabric.

-There are several unpublished but signed formats of “The Laws of Nature:” a series on fabric, printed in black, in 2 known examples; a series on fabric, printed in red, in 1 known example; and a series printed on a scarf, with plates in a different order, printed in black.
+There are several unpublished but signed formats of “The Laws of Nature:” a series on fabric, printed in black, in 2 known examples; a series on fabric, printed in red, in 1 known example; and a series on a scarf, printed in black, with the plates in a different order.
 (See the Evolving Composition Diagram.)
 The states of the plates within the various series sometimes differ from the states of the plates within the published editions.

 State Changes and Additions: